m7a/erlmpd/README.md

 This demonstrates establishing a connection with `erlmpd:connect/2` and then querying of the status with `erlmpd:status/1`.
-For interactive usage it is important to remember that there is a pretty short timeout before the connection cannot be used anymore, hence in the example, the status is queried from within the same line.
+For interactive usage it is important to remember that there is a short timeout before the connection cannot be used anymore, hence in the example, the status is queried from within the same line.

 To make use of the library in a rebar3-enabled project, declare a dependency to it as follows: